arialCoding/arialCoding/README.md

 # 👋 Hello there!
-I'm Trari Mohammed El mehdi.
-Also known as TR Arial or arialCoding
+I'm Trari Mohammed El Mehdi.
+Also goes by TR Arial.

 Welcome to my GitHub profile!